acprice3/CS201PortfolioProject/README.md

 After execution, the game asks the user to choose game between two game modes: single player or two player by entering either a "t" or an "s".
 The game then asks for the board size.
 The size should be entered as one number, for instance, if a 5 is entered, a 5x5 board will be printed.
-Then the game asks for the name of the dictionary file, which is expected to be a text file with each word separated by a new line.
+Then the game asks for the name of a locally stored dictionary file, which is expected to be a text file with each word separated by a new line.
 When reading in and storing the dictionary, the code ignores words with capital letters, assuming them to be proper nouns, and ignores punctuation or words that contain special characters.

 The game then recursively searches for all words in the board.
 As it finds the words, it stores them into a different trie called wordList.
 After finding all words, the board